-- 8. The Registrar will need to be satisfied, taking account of all the relevant circumstances, that it is appropriate to grant the registrant's request for voluntary removal from the Register.
-In all requests for voluntary removal the Registrar will give individual consideration to the factors as listed at paragraph 9 below. - 9.
-Relevant circumstances include the following factors: - the public interest, including patient safety - the registrant's health - the sincerity of the registrant's request to cease to be registered - any evidence that the registrant may wish to continue to practise as an osteopath in the UK or overseas - the likelihood that the registrant will make an application for restoration to the Register at some point in the future. - 10.
-The public interest is composed of three elements3: - a. the protection of patients, colleagues and the wider public from the risk of harm - b. maintaining public confidence in the osteopathic profession - c. declaring and upholding appropriate standards of conduct and competence among osteopathic professionals. - 11.
-Removal from the Register is the most effective way of ensuring that patients and the wider public will be protected.
+- individual consideration as to whether the factors (as listed below) indicate that voluntary removal should be granted. - 8.
+The Registrar will need to be satisfied, taking account of all the relevant circumstances, that it is appropriate to grant the registrant's request for voluntary removal from the Register. - 9.
+Relevant circumstances include the following factors: - the public interest, including patient safety - the registrant's health - the sincerity of the registrant's request to cease to be registered - any evidence that the registrant may wish to continue to practise as an osteopath in the UK or overseas - the likelihood that the registrant will make an application for restoration to the register at some point in the future. - 10.
+The public interest is composed of three elements: - a. the protection of patients, colleagues and the wider public from the risk of harm - b. maintaining public confidence in the osteopathic profession - c. declaring and upholding appropriate standards of conduct and competence among osteopathic professionals. - 11.
+Removal from the register is the most effective way of ensuring that patients and the wider public will be protected by the removal of the registrant from the Register.
 The Registrar will have regard to the extent of any alleged harm caused to patients.
 However, the Registrar will give additional consideration to any future risk posed to patients should the registrant make an application for restoration to the Register.
 In doing so the Registrar may ask for additional information from the registrant.
 For example: whether the registrant intends to cease practising permanently or whether the registrant admits some or all of the allegations.
-Where there is evidence to suggest that the registrant genuinely wishes to cease to practise as an osteopath, for example where the registrant is in the latter stages of their career, then this would weigh in favour of granting voluntary removal. - 12.
-The Registrar should also take into account there may be difficulties in reviving a fitness to practise investigation several years after the alleged events should the registrant make an application for restoration to the Register.
-This may be because a witness has died or their memory has faded and/or evidence has deteriorated or is otherwise no longer available.
+Where there is evidence to suggest that the registrant genuinely wishes to cease to practise as an osteopath for example: where the registrant is in the latter stages of their career, then this would weigh in favour of granting voluntary removal. - 12.
+Where there is evidence to suggest that the registrant is seeking voluntary removal as a mechanism to avoid a final hearing or where there is information to

-3 See Practice note: 2015/1: The duty to act in the public interest.
+&lt;sup>3 See Practice note: 2015/1: The duty to act in the public interest